The process for transferring a patient from one provider to another can cause serious injury if information falls through the cracks.

 Helping clients since 1984, our medical malpractice attorneys can help you in Maryland and Washington, DC

-Providing strong representation and a record of success on complex medical malpractice claims, Schochor, Federico and Staton, P.A. delivers aggressive litigation service to individuals and families who suffer medical negligence.
+Providing strong representation and a record of success on complex medical malpractice claims, Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive litigation service to individuals and families who suffer medical negligence.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.